Log in:

 Where development needs were identified, these were discussed and have informed our development plan.
 Across the majority of areas assessed, the Corporation showed strength and confidence.
 The board meeting observation demonstrated that the board is operating at a good level, while the review of meeting packs concluded that the papers presented to the board ranged from good to very good.

-Could you be a Kirklees College Governor?
+Could you be a Kirklees College Governor or co-optee??

 Whether you are an experienced trustee or board member or are looking to take your first step at board level, we want to hear from you.
 We need talented people to join our team who are well networked and will bring a high level of understanding of the barriers to learning many of our learners face.